evanjd/python-logi-circle/README.md

 - On-demand polling from server to update camera properties
 - Subscribe to WebSocket API to handle camera property updates and activities pushed from API
 - Read camera properties (see "play with props" example)

-## To do

-- Publish documentation on readthedocs.

 ## Usage example